get_page_by_path()WP 2.1.0

 Gets the post by the specified path of this page: parent-page/sub-page.
 The result is cached.

 For hierarchical post types, you need to specify the full path in the first parameter!
-For example, if you only specify the slug and it is a child page, the function will not find the page.
-For example, if a post has the URL /parent_name/child_name, if you only specify the name child_name, the function will not find the post.
+If you only specify the slug and it is a child page, the function will not find the page.
+For example, the URL of the post /parent_name/child_name, if you only specify the name child_name, the function will not find the post.

-This function is the basis for recognizing the current request for permanent pages based on pretty URLs: requests of the form: index.php?pagename=parent-page/sub-page.
+This function is the basis for recognizing the current request for permanent pages based on pretty permalinks: requests of the form: index.php?pagename=parent-page/sub-page.

 1 time — 0.000868 sec (slow) | 50000 times — 0.59 sec (very fast) | PHP 7.1.2, WP 4.7.3